hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Sectorization {#sectorization}

-Distributed multi-trees attempt to partition a S-HBS signing space amongst multiple cryptographic modules by breaking up the signing space along the boundaries of the subordinate trees generated during the multi-tree key generation process.
+Distributed multi-trees attempt to partition a Stateful HBS signing space amongst multiple cryptographic modules by breaking up the signing space along the boundaries of the subordinate trees generated during the multi-tree key generation process.
 An alternative approach would be to use only a single tree,